Self-Publishing A Children’s Book 101

 Children’s Book Formatting and Layout

-Once you have your story edited and proofread, your illustrations are ready; it’s time to put it all together in the children’s book formatting process.
+If you have your story edited and proofread, the illustrations are ready, then it’s time to put them all together.
+This is done during the children’s book formatting process.
 Your children’s book formatter combines everything to create your print paperback, hardcover, and ebook files.
 They will place text on your illustrations and ensure that everything is in the correct format for your publisher or printer.

 Now would be a great time to organize your ISBN.
-If you have settled on the title, get your ISBN organized so that your ISBN can be placed into your book file by your formatter.
+If you have settled on the title, get your ISBN organized so it can be entered into your book file by your formatter.

 Learn more about ISBNs for Australian self-published authors.

-While some illustrators are fantastic at creating illustrations, not all of them understand what’s required regarding layout and allowing space for text when it comes to creating illustrations for children’s books.
+While some illustrators are fantastic at creating illustrations, not all understand what’s required for layout and text space when creating illustrations for children’s books.
 There’s nothing worse than having to chop illustrations up to fit your text or, even worse, having to go back and have them redone because they don’t fit your book or text.

-When considering hiring a children’s book illustrator, please ensure that they are familiar with the specific bleed, trim size, and gutter requirements of children’s book illustrations.
+When considering hiring a children’s book illustrator, please ensure that they are familiar with children’s books.
+Specifications include the bleed, trim size, and gutter requirements of children’s book illustrations.

 Uploading and Self-Publishing Your Children’s Book

 As part of the formatting process, you’ll need to choose where you plan on self-publishing your children’s book.
-There are various platforms to choose from, including Amazon Kindle Direct Publishing (KDP), IngramSpark Publishing, Smashwords, Apple Books, Barnes & Noble, and many more.
-Some websites, such as IngramSpark Publishing, will allow you to upload one file type and will push your book to multiple platforms for you.
-Others, like Amazon KDP, are specifically just for Amazon KDP.
+There are various self-publishing platforms to choose from.
+These include Amazon Kindle Direct Publishing (KDP), IngramSpark Publishing, Smashwords, Apple Books, Barnes & Noble, and many more.
+Some websites, such as IngramSpark Publishing, allow you to upload a single file type and push your book to multiple platforms.
+Others, like Amazon KDP, are specifically just for Amazon.

-While creating a children’s book can be a little more expensive for illustrations, the final result is often well worth the expenditure.
+While creating a children’s book can be a little more expensive due to illustrations, the final result is often well worth the cost.
 As children’s book authors ourselves, we have extensive knowledge of the children’s book genre and are happy to assist you by guiding you through the self-publishing process.

 My 11 year old daughter would like to self publish a book she’s written.
 We’ve never been through this process and it seems very expensive.
 I’d be interested to find out more about the services you offer.
 Yours sincerely Gretchen